hvdnew/beyonic-java-master/DEVELOPMENT.md

 # Beyonic Java Liberary

 ##### Installing dependencies
-Please run following command:
 ```
 import the project as maven project into eclipse all the depencies will be downloaded using POM.XML.
 ```

 ##### Adding new api model
 To create new api model you should perform below mentioned steps:
-- Create a file under beyonic/apis folder containing a class for newly added model.
+- Create a sample entity file under src/main/java/com/beyonic/model.
 See other file there for your reference.
-- add import statement in ```beyonic/__init__.py``` file.
-E.g. ```from beyonic.apis.collection import CollectionRequest```
+- add a client interface and implementation in respective package under  ```com.beyonic.client``` file.
+E.g. ```PaymentsMethodsImpl implements PaymentsMethods```
+- specify API end point in interface in any different.
+- call ```ConnectionUtil.request(ConnectionUtil.RequestMethod.GET, url, options);``` this will return response.

 #### Testing:
 jUnit test cases are implemented under beyonic-java-master/src/test/java/com/beyonic/test/